atk4/docs/tutorial/model/introduction-to-mongodb.md

             ),
         ),
     );

     $result = $article_model->db()->aggregate($ops);

-You can also access the MongoDB class [for things such as text query](http://docs.mongodb.org/manual/tutorial/search-for-text/):
+You can also access the MongoDB class [for features such as text query](http://docs.mongodb.org/manual/tutorial/search-for-text/):

     $results = $article_model->db()->db->command(array(
         'text'=>$article_model->table,
         'search'=>$search
     ));

-### Using Cursors
+## Using Cursors

+The Mongo driver offers [cursors](http://php.net/manual/en/class.mongocursor.php), which can be used elegantly within the Toolkit.

-When you are using some custom queries you might end up with a cursor and would want to do something useful with it.
-Remember that `Lister`, or `Grid` can operate with any object which implements `Iterator` interface, so chances are you could do this:
+You'll recall that `Lister`, or `Grid` can operate with any object implementing the `Iterator` interface, so you can display your results like this:

     $grid->addColumn('line','name');
     $grid->addColumn('line','age');
     $grid->setSource($cursor);

-which will show your results nicely.

-### Other features which simply "work"
+## Other Toolkit Features That Simply "Work"

-Many other features of Agile Toolkit simply work with Mongo:
+Many other features of Agile Toolkit play nicely with Mongo:

- - Paginator just works
+ - Paginator
- - Column sorting just works
+ - Column sorting
  - Limits and setOrder
- - CRUD::addRef works
+ - CRUD::addRef
- - Model iterating works
+ - Model iterating
- - Filestore works
+ - Filestore
- - Many other add-ons work.
+ - And many other Addons work too.

-If something what supposed to work doesn't - [please submit a bugreport](https://github.com/atk4/atk4/issues).
+But if you find anything that doesn't work as advertised, please [submit a bugreport](https://github.com/atk4/atk4/issues).